slidenerd/Fpam/README.md

 			<ol>
 				<li>Extract the base url of this link</li>
 				<li>Add this base url to the unique set of urls that need approval</li>
-				<li>Associate this post id along with the set of other post ids that rely on the approval of the admin for this url</li>
+				<li>Associate this postId id along with the set of other postId ids that rely on the approval of the admin for this url</li>
 			</ol>
 			</li>
 		</ol>